hyperfra/hyperfra.github.io/docs/HT_notes.md

 Writing during Victorian England's industrial peak, Marshall aimed to establish economics as a rigorous science while maintaining its practical relevance.
 His work successfully displaced Mill's Principles as the standard economics textbook, and his influence on microeconomic teaching continues today.
 His gradual approach to economic change, captured in the motto "Natura non facit saltum," reflected both his evolutionary perspective and his belief that while capitalism had flaws, it remained the best available system for promoting both economic efficiency and human progress, provided it was properly regulated to serve social ends.
 This comprehensive approach, bridging classical and neoclassical economics while maintaining focus on real-world applicability, helped establish economics as both an academic discipline and a practical tool for understanding markets and guiding policy.

-# PART III: Macroeconomics and Econometrics
+## PART III: The birth of Macroeconomics and Econometrics

 ### Macroeconomics